 From Exit 19 (Kingston) take NY 209 south to Stone Ridge, then NY 213 east to Rosendale.

-The Snyder Estate is on the north side of Route 213, a mile west of the village.
+The Snyder Estate is at 668 Route 213, on the north side of Route 213, a mile west of the village.

 Route 213 is a winding road as it follows the Rondout Creek.
 Please use caution when entering and exiting the site.
 You can only exit to the right, as the curve is extremely blind!
 There’s a turnaround you can use a little way down the road if you want to go to the main part of Rosendale.